Estimated reading time: 5 minutes

-Organizations that incorporate change into their day-to-day operations are more likely to be successful than organizations that merely “react” to problems.
+Organizations that incorporate change into their day-to-day operations are more likely to succeed than those that merely “react” to problems.

-Change can be driven from things that are going on within an organization (growth, budget cuts, product line changes) or things that happen outside the organization (customer expectations, market changes, etc).
+Change can be driven by things that are going on within an organization (growth, budget cuts, product line changes) or things that happen outside the organization (customer expectations, market changes, artificial intelligence, etc).

 As organizations grow, change comes naturally through strategic initiatives that dictate how the organization does what it does.